What Are the Height and Weight Requirements for Car Seats in Nevada?

-No law prohibits you from smoking in a car with child passengers.
-However, refrain from doing so since secondhand smoke can be harmful to children.
+In Nevada no law prohibits you from smoking in a car with child passengers.
+However, it is recommended to refrain from doing so since secondhand smoke can be harmful to children.

 Children riding in public vehicles such as taxis and school buses are exempted from complying with the child restraint law.
 Also exempted are children being transported in an emergency vehicle.
 If a driver carries a note from a physician stating that a child restraint device is not suitable for the child because of issues such as weight, disability, or other medical conditions, then that child is not required to comply with the state’s car seat laws.

 *Note – Although legal in Nevada, it is not recommended to travel in a taxi without a car seat

 What is the Law on Replacing a Car Seat in Nevada?

 The state does not have any clear laws regarding the replacement of car seats.
 However, most seats are usually replaced after 6 years.
 Check your seat or manual to see if it has an expiry date.
 Also, the National Highway Traffic Safety Administration recommends replacing your car seat after a moderate or severe accident.